 - Trim any hard fat and tough pieces from the brisket and remove any silver skin.

-- Trim the soft fat, called the fat cap, down to about ¼" thick.
+- Trim the soft fat (called the fat cap) down to about ยผ" thick.

-- Put the barbecue spice blend rub on the brisket and coat it entirely all the around.
+- Put the barbecue spice rub on the brisket and coat it entirely all the around.

 - Place the brisket on the smoker and cook until the internal temperature reaches 160°F. This should take about 8-10 hours.
-Expert Tip: Spritz with about 1 cup of apple cider vinegar or apple juice every hour.
+Expert Tip: Spritz with about 1 cup of apple cider vinegar or apple juice every 2-3 hours to help keep the meat moist.

-- When the internal temperature reaches 165°F, wrap tightly in butcher paper and smoke until the internal temperature reaches 195°F. This will take about another 2-3 hours.
+- When the internal temperature of the brisket reaches 165°F, remove it from the smoker and wrap it tightly in butcher paper.
+Put it back in the smoker until the internal temperature reaches 195°F. This will take about another 2-3 hours.

 - Remove the brisket and unwrap the butcher paper, being sure to catch the juices into an aluminum baking pan.
 Cut the brisket into 1" cubes.

-- Place the cubed brisket into the aluminum pan and toss it with the Kansas City-style BBQ sauce.
+- From there, place the cubed cuts of brisket into the aluminum pan and toss it with the Kansas City-style BBQ sauce.
 Sprinkle the brown sugar on top.
 Be sure to work quickly to prevent the brisket from cooling too much.

 - Set the uncovered pan on the smoker at 225°F for another 1-2 hours or until the juices are caramelized.